What’s in My Shop?

 - burnishing liquid (1 teaspoon per use; a few drops of dish soap will work just as well);

-- cheap mesh strainer (for rinsing the shot after use).
+- cheap strainer with very fine mesh (for rinsing the shot after use).

 Does it really make silver more shiny than hand polishing?
 Oh, yes!
 I was very pleased when I saw how nice the first pieces looked after tumbling.
 Even tarnished, dirty silver looks great after tumbling.
-I tumble new pieces for about 30-40 minutes, and for another 20 minutes just prior to shipping or showing.
+(I recommend removing the tarnish before tumbling to keep the shot and canister clean.)
+I tumble new pieces for about an hour, and for another 20 minutes just prior to shipping or showing.
 Cost: I got mine for 68 bucks.

 I occasionally get questions about the weight of various pieces, particularly the sterling silver jewelry.
 I’d take the pieces to the local jewelry supply store and have them weigh the pieces.
 I’m also using jewelry weight to determine materials costs and prices.
 I went ahead and got my own scale.
 I purchased an MyWeigh iBalance 300 digital scale.
 It works great.
 Units: ounces, grams, pennyweight, carets.
 Accurate to 0.1 grams, which is close enough for me.
 Cost: $35.